arshiya2704/cmpe281-piedpiper/Core value- Feedback.md

 - Everyone presented their developed modules to demonstrate how they have implemented functionality.
 So that others can find flaws if there is any and give their suggestions for improvement.

-- During week six, Team discussed about deploying MongoDB on AWS with replica set.
+- During this week, Team discussed about deploying MongoDB on AWS with replica set.
 Everyone suggested their ideas and provided feedback to others.

+- During this week, everyone presented their final APIs to review and also everyone showed their frontend work to integrate.